27 Best Travel Planning Tools and Apps

 The Man in Seat 61 (www.seat61.com) offers a comprehensive guide on train travel around Europe and other continents and is an excellent travel planning tool.

-If you plan on having a trip with a train anywhere, this is your best option for go-to travel resource, hands down.
+If you plan on having a trip with a train anywhere, this is your best option for a go-to travel resource, hands down.

 It goes as far as providing photos of different train cabins or even vending machines for train tickets at particular stations.